ProxiBlue/m2-hyva-playwright/README.md

 Please note that this project was built as I learnt playwright and other aspects.
 SOme thinsg may likely be improved upon, so feel free to join in and help improve.

-I am no expert in anything!
+I am not an expert in anything!

+## Things needed

+* a matrix of tests / hyva features tested / outstanding

 ## Getting started

-* Get playwirght installed and working on your system.
+* Get playwirght installed and working.
 How is outside the scope of this readme.
 I use vagrant with docker.
 *
 ---------------------------------------------